 Recommendations for Action

-Mechanisms that create time and space between lethal means and someone in crisis can reduce the risk of suicide.
-The vast majority of all those who survive a suicide attempt do not go on to die by suicide.29David Owens, Judith Horrocks, and Allan House, “Fatal and Non-Fatal Repetition of Self-Harm: Systematic Review,” British Journal of Psychiatry 181, no. 3 (2002): 193-99, https://doi.org/10.1192/bjp.181.3.193.
-The following practices and policies limit the easy and immediate access to firearms and are proven to reduce firearm suicide rates.
+Mechanisms that create time and space between acquiring lethal means and someone experiencing crisis is proven to reduce the risk of suicide.
+The vast majority of all those who survive a suicide attempt do not go on to die by suicide.35David Owens, Judith Horrocks, and Allan House, “Fatal and Non-Fatal Repetition of Self-Harm: Systematic Review,” British Journal of Psychiatry 181, no. 3 (2002): 193-99, https://doi.org/10.1192/bjp.181.3.193.
+The following practices and policies limit easy and immediate access to firearms and are proven to reduce firearm suicide rates.

 - Extreme risk laws, sometimes referred to as “red flag” laws, allow loved ones or law enforcement to intervene by petitioning a court for an order to temporarily prevent someone in crisis from accessing guns.